danny98m/GluGo2.0/csvData/csvOutData/README.md

 # Purpose

-Data output from data frame to be used as a model.
+Output from data frame to be used as a model.